-President Jokowi stated that the current national development strategic plan focuses on infrastructure development (Nasional.Kompas.com., March 27, 2017).
+President Jokowi stated that the current national development strategic plan focuses on infrastructure development (Nasional.
+Kompas.com., March 27, 2017).
 According to Estache and Garsous (2012), infrastructure is one of the pillars supporting national economic growth.
 Infrastructure development is an effort to strengthen the foundation for the creation of economic growth.
-Infrastructure is physical facilities that are developed or needed by public agents for government functions in water supply, electricity, waste disposal, transportation, and similar services to facilitate social and economic goals (Basiago, 1999).
-Meanwhile, infrastructure companies are business entities that function to manage physical systems to meet basic human needs in the social and economic sphere.
+Infrastructure is physical facilities that are developed or needed by public agents for government functions in water supply, electricity, waste disposal, transportation, and similar services to facilitate social and economic goals (Asian Development Meanwhile, infrastructure 2016). companies are business entities that function to manage physical systems to meet basic human needs in the social and economic sphere.

-The government's seriousness in building infrastructure is reflected in the increase in the allocation of the State Budget (APBN) from 2014-2017.
-The following chart from the Indonesian Ministry of Finance shows a significant increase in the infrastructure budget in the APBN over the past three years.
+The government's seriousness in building infrastructure is reflected in the increase in the allocation of the State Budget (APBN) from 2014 to 2017.
+Figure 1 is the data taken from the Indonesian Ministry of Finance.
+It shows a significant increase in the infrastructure budget in the APBN over the past three years.